articles

 The drinks selection was very good.
 There was a full bar, with premium spirits, beer and wine.
 Everything was self-pour.
 There were drinks stations throughout the lounge.
 There were beautiful counters in the centre, that had the wine.
 Presentation is one area where BA really stands out.

 There were tea and coffee machines in the lounge.
 As always, BA have Twinnings tea and Union coffee.
 In truth, I don’t like either.
-I’ve mentioned this a few times on this blog, so I would labour the point!
+I’ve mentioned this a few times on this blog, so I won't labour the point!

 I had an English Breakfast tea.
 My wife had a latte from the machine.